10 worst Microsoft Excel practices

 So here it goes, starting with the worst:

-1. Using tables
+1. Using cross tabs

 2. Using cell references